📅 Post Updated: February 14, 2026

 Don’t gamble with experimental AI tools.
 Get our honest reviews of browsers, assistants, and automation tools delivered every Thursday at 9 AM EST.

-- ✅ Security alerts you need to know – Like the Comet vulnerabilities, before they hit mainstream news
+- ✅ Security alerts you need to know — Like the Comet 7% phishing rate and MCP exploit, before they hit mainstream news

 - ✅ Real testing results — We actually use these tools for 30 days minimum